You are here

 Initial Feeding of a New Colony

-The equipment needed to install a 5-frame deep nuc into a new hive include a bottom board, a deep hive body, a lid or hive top, three deep frames fitted with foundation, a 1-gallon division board feeder (Figure 17), and at least 1 gallon of 50 percent sucrose syrup (w/w: 8 pounds sucrose dissolved into 1 gallon of water) for feeding the bees.
+The equipment needed to install a 5-frame deep nuc into a new hive includes a bottom board, a deep hive body, a lid or hive top, three deep frames fitted with foundation, a 1-gallon division board feeder (Figure 17), and at least 1 gallon of 50 percent sucrose syrup (w/w: 8 pounds sucrose dissolved into 1 gallon of water) for feeding the bees.
 The primary job of a new beekeeper is to grow new honey bees and new combs.
 Both targets depend on amount and quality of incoming food.

 Growing new bees requires ample numbers of nurse bees that are able to convert nutrients from stored pollen (bee bread) that they eat into brood food or jellies used to feed developing larvae.
 A colony cannot feed large numbers of larvae without a large influx of fresh pollen.
 If pollen is not abundant, or if it is intermittent during an early spring flow, feed protein supplements to help the bees grow brood.
 Protein supplements are nutritionally inferior to natural pollen; however, most commercially available brands support brood rearing.
 Be careful when feeding protein supplements—give small colonies only about one-third of a commercial patty of protein supplement to avoid giving SHB places to lay eggs.
 Bees will eat the smaller amounts faster, and the beetles will have less time to find the food and less space to lay eggs.
 Usually, bees can eat smaller portions before SHB eggs can hatch and develop into beetle larvae.